 Santa Catarina Palopo – Mirador Mario Mendez Montenegro

 The last hike on this list is located next to the town of Panajachel.
 If you came by bus/shuttle you most likely came to this town before getting on one of the boats.
 You will then want to take a tuk-tuk from Panajachel to the town of Santa Catarina Palopo.
 This should cost between Q5 to Q10.
 Once there you can begin your hike by following the trail located on Alltrails.

 The views of the lake are amazing.
 If you have completed each hike here then you’ve really seen the entire lake.
 The distance is around 6 miles and will take you a few hours but is well worth the trip.

 Popular Activities (Other Than Hikes) Around Lake Atitlan

 Lake Atitlan is a very special place and has a lot to offer.
 There are many different hikes, cooking classes, knitting, and Spanish schools that people come from all around the world to do.
 My favorite activities I did on Lake Atitlan were hiking Indian Nose, San Pedro Volcano hike, and attending a traditional Mayan ceremony.
 Below are some of the best tours to do in the area in and around San Marcos La Laguna on Lake Atitlan.

 My Final Thoughts About the Hikes on Lake Atitlan

 When you start to research and see pictures of Lake Atitlan, you become hooked.
 The beauty of this lake blows you away.
 That is the reason why I came but the reason I will be coming back is different.
 The hikes on Lake Atitlan are some of the most adventurous ones I’ve done in my life.
-There is nothing like climbing up a volcano to then see a massive lake with boats crossing it.
-The hikes on this list are some of the best in all of Guatemala as well.
+There is nothing like climbing up a volcano to then seeing a massive lake with boats crossing it.
+The hikes on this list are some of the best in all Guatemala as well.
 Make yourself a list and start knocking them off one by one!